bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs/components/dropdown.md

 ### Dark mode

-Dar variants for components were deprecated in Bootstrap v 5.3.0.
+Dark variants for components were deprecated in Bootstrap v5.3.0.
 See [their documentation](https://getbootstrap.com/docs/5.3/components/dropdowns/#dark-dropdowns) for details.

 ### Block level dropdowns